Lacrymology/states/rabbitmq/doc/usage.rst

 Usage
 =====

+..
+TODO: FIX THAT

-Log into PILAR KEY FOR URL
+..
+TODO Log into PILAR KEY FOR URL

-Using credential in PILLAR KEY USERNAME AND PASSWORD LINK TO PILLAR DOC.
+..
+Using credential in PILLAR KEY USERNAME AND PASSWORD

+..
+LINK TO PILLAR DOC.

 Create user
 -----------